10 Best Canned Kidney Beans

 Sodium and No-Salt-Added Options

 Standard canned beans are preserved in brine, which keeps them shelf-stable but can add several hundred milligrams of sodium per serving.
 No-salt-added and low-sodium kidney beans replace that brine with water or a light sea-salt solution, giving you much more control over the final salt level in your dish.
 If you buy regular canned beans, draining and rinsing them under cold water for about thirty seconds can reduce sodium by roughly one-third, though it will not match the baseline of a true no-salt-added can.
-For anyone managing blood pressure, kidney health, or simply trying to cook from scratch more often, no-salt-added varieties are worth keeping on hand.
+For anyone monitoring blood pressure or simply trying to cook from scratch more often, no-salt-added varieties are worth keeping on hand.
 Just remember that you will need to season the pot or bowl rather than relying on the beans themselves for salinity.

 Dark Red vs. Light Red Kidney Beans